FOREX-Dollar on track for winning week as Yellen signals imminent rate hike

 The ECB's rate-setting meeting last month agreed on the need to maintain unprecedented monetary stimulus and to decide in December whether to extend the ECB's 1.74 trillion euro asset buys, minutes of the meeting showed on Thursday.

 Expectations of yield differentials also helped the dollar gain on the yen, in the wake of the Bank of Japan's move on Thursday to buy unlimited bonds.
-That move underscored to markets it is serious about keeping the yield on Japan's benchmark 10-year government bond (JGB) at zero percent in its bid to control the yield curve and keep borrowing costs low.
+That move underscored to markets it is serious about keeping Japan's benchmark 10-year government bond yield at zero percent in its bid to control the yield curve and keep borrowing costs low.

-BOJ Governor Haruhiko Kuroda would not comment on foreign exchange rates on Friday, but said he felt the rise in 2- to 5-year JGBs was inappropriate.

-Finance Minister Taro Aso said that while nervous moves were seen in the forex market, the underlying moves were stabilizing.

-The dollar erased early slight losses to charge ahead.
-It was last up 0.5 percent at 110.67 yen after rising to 110.78, its loftiest perch since June 1.
-It was up 3.8 percent for the week.
+The dollar was down 0.1 percent at 110.05 yen after earlier rising to 110.34, its loftiest perch since June.
+It was up 6.8 percent for the week.

 "Everybody wants to buy the dollar on dips, and is waiting for dips, but there is no dip," said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.
 "The Trump rally can continue, unless some cautious comments come out from the U.S. side."

-The dollar index, which tracks the U.S. currency against a basket of six rivals, rose 0.4 percent to 101.260 after rising to 101.32, its highest since April 2003.
-It was up 2.2 percent for the week.
-(Reporting by Tokyo markets team; Editing by Shri Navaratnam and Eric Meijer)
+The dollar index, which tracks the U.S. currency against a basket of six rivals, stood at 100.95 after rising to 101.10, its highest since April 2003.
+It was up 2.6 percent for the week.
+(Reporting by Tokyo markets team; Editing by Shri Navaratnam)

 * HC2 HOLDINGS ANNOUNCES PRICING OF $55 MILLION SENIOR SECURED NOTES OFFERING